intendantio/intendant/README.md

 The installation system makes it possible to add connected object **easily and quickly**.

-No requirements are necessary to install Intendant on your comptuter.
+No requirements are necessary to install Intendant on your computer.

 See more on [https://intendant.io](https://intendant.io)